OCDX/SoftwareEngineering-Group3/markdown.md

 [User Interface](http://ec2-35-160-238-84.us-west-2.compute.amazonaws.com/final_project/index.html)

 * Complete design of the user interface (Olivia Apperson) Task 1: Reviewed past screen designs and look for improvements

   Task 2: Created home page, upload file page, search for json files, account information page, modify document page, login page, register page, and logout page using Themefisher Bootstrap templates.
 Screen designs are included in modified user requirements document or can be found live [here](http://ec2-35-160-238-84.us-west-2.compute.amazonaws.com/final_project/index.html).

 * Complete design of the information architecture (Olivia Apperson) Task 1: Developed flow of information to implement on webpages (which clicks led to where)

   Task 2: Connected webpages to flow as designed.
 Information architecture can be found by navigating through the pages [here](http://ec2-35-160-238-84.us-west-2.compute.amazonaws.com/final_project/index.html).

 Testing and Documentation

-* User Acceptance Test
+* User Acceptance Test (Soya Ouk)
-Created google documents for user acceptance cases, test to insert files, update files and delete files.
+  Task 1: Created google documents for user acceptance cases Task 2: Created google documents to test to insert files Task 3: Created google documents to update files and delete files.

+* Build Unit Test Scenarios (Soya Ouk)
+  Individual tasks are each unit test scenario

+* Describe regression testing and your regression testing plan (Soya Ouk) Task 1: Described regression testing
+  Task 2: Created Regression testing plan

+* Describe how your team will perform integration testing (Olivia Apperson) Task 1: MangoDB, UI, and AWS need to communicate at all times Task 2: When this needs to be integrated?
+All at once.

+* Test Types (Olivia Apperson)
+  Task 1: Described Tests for Verification (Login, Data Upload, Data Edits) Task 2: Described Tests for Validation (Login)

+Backlog: Entering of dummy data.
+MangoDB is difficult to implement with File storage and requires more work (Andrea McGovern, worked several hours to accomplish this).

 ## Sprint 2